pharaohmak/dog-years/readme.md

-# Dog Years
+# Age to Dog Years Converter

-Dogs mature at a faster rate than human beings.
-We often say a dog’s age can be calculated in “dog years” to account for their growth compared to a human of the same age.
-In some ways we could say, time moves quickly for dogs — 8 years in a human’s life equates to 45 years in a dog’s life.
-How old would you be if you were a dog?

-Here’s how you convert your age from “human years” to “dog years”:

-The first two years of a dog’s life count as 10.5 dog years each.
-Each year following equates to 4 dog years.
-Before you start doing the math in your head, let a computer take care of it!
-With your knowledge of math operators and variables, use JavaScript to convert your human age into dog years.
+This project is a simple JavaScript application that converts a person's age into dog years.
+It takes the user's name and age as input, calculates the equivalent age in dog years, and displays the result on the webpage.

+## Project Description

+The Age to Dog Years Converter is a basic web application designed to demonstrate how to interact with HTML elements using JavaScript.
+It uses the values from input fields to perform calculations and dynamically update the content on the page.
+The conversion logic takes into account that the first two years of a dog's life count as 10.5 dog years each, and each subsequent year counts as 4 dog years.